 Make sure you verify your aircraft type during booking or via the Manage Your Booking tool, as aircraft assignments can change due to operational or scheduling adjustments.

-• What are the Conditions for Electric Wheelchairs?
+What are the Conditions for Electric Wheelchairs?

 Traveling with an electric wheelchair on Emirates requires extra planning due to battery regulations.
-You are required to notify the airline ahead of time about the wheelchair’s weight, dimensions, and battery type.
-To ensure a smooth boarding process and sufficient time for safety checks, it is recommended to arrive at the airport at least three hours before departure.
+Passengers should notify the airline about their wheelchairs, including their weight, dimensions, and battery type, before their arrival.

-• Additional Mobility Devices and Services:
+Additional Mobility Devices and Services:

 Emirates Special Assistance for Hearing-Impaired Passengers: